wmutschl/mutschler.dev/content/linux/pop-os-btrfs-22-04.md

 We will later also append these mount options to the fstab, but it is good practice to already make use of compression when moving the system files from the top-level btrfs root into the dedicated subvolumes `@` and `@home`.

+Sometimes the LVM group is not activated, see [this issue for help](https://github.com/wmutschl/mutschler.dev/issues/4).

 ### Create btrfs subvolumes `@` and `@home`

 Now we will first create the subvolume `@` and move all files and folders from the top-level filesystem into `@`.
 Note that as we use the optimized mount options like compression, these will be already applied during the moving process: